Getting started with off camera flash photography

 With so much hype you’d think it was rocket science, but don’t worry, it’s not at all.

 We’re going to look at how to take your first steps into off camera flash.
-Nothing too complicated, just an introduction to get you started so that you can move onto the really exciting stuff later on.
+Nothing too complicated, just an introduction to setting up off camera flash so that you can move onto the really exciting stuff later on.

 What is off camera flash?